MMA lends a great deal of heritage from Brazilian martial arts.

 Capoeira’s stance is termed the “ginga” and this rocking motion translates to a very versatile stance to build from when in the cage.

-The constant motion prevents you from being an easy target while also serving as a basis for superior strategy, such as feints and fakes.
+The constant motion prevents you from being an easy target while also serving as a basis for superior strategies, such as feints and fakes.

 This martial art aims to make you a proficient fighter even when outnumbered or at a technical disadvantage.